Mesh working group

 NHS England set up the Mesh Working Group to address these concerns.
 The Working Group published its Interim Report in 2015 which sets out recommendations to optimise care for women undergoing treatment for SUI and POP.

 During 2016/17 the Mesh Oversight Group ensured that those recommendations were implemented working alongside National Institute for Health and Care Excellence (NICE), British Association of Urological Surgeons (BAUS), British Society of Urogynaecology (BSUG), Royal College of Obstetricians and Gynaecologists (RCOG), Medicines and Healthcare products Regulatory Agency (MHRA), Department of Health (DH) and of course our patient members.
 The final mesh report summarises the actions that have been taken to fulfil those recommendations.
-The report also summarises the recent research about vaginal mesh implants and the development of a GP resource and comprehensive patient information leaflets:
+The report also summarises the recent research about vaginal mesh implants and the development of two comprehensive patient information leaflets:

 - Surgical Procedures for Treatment of Pelvic Organ Prolapse in Women